Pakistani architecture

 Pakistani architecture is intertwined with the architecture of the broader Indian subcontinent.
-The major architectural styles popular in the past were Temple, Indo-Islamic, Mughal and Indo-Saracenic architecture, all of which have many regional varieties.
-In the mid-3rd millennium BC, the land that is now Pakistan witnessed the rise of the Indus Civilization—South Asia’s first great urban culture—marked by advanced city planning and enduring architectural marvels, some of which survive to this day.
-This was followed by the Gandhara style of Buddhist architecture that borrowed elements from Ancient Greece.
+Major historical architectural styles include Hindu temple, Buddhist, Jain, Indo-Islamic, Mughal and Indo-Saracenic architecture, all of which have many regional varieties.
+In the mid-3rd millennium BC, the land that is now Pakistan witnessed the rise of the Indus Valley Civilisation—South Asia's first great urban culture—marked by advanced city planning and enduring architectural marvels, some of which survive to this day.
+This was followed by the Gandhara style of Buddhist architecture that borrowed elements from ancient Greece.
 These remnants are visible in the Gandhara capital of Taxila.

 Indo-Islamic architecture emerged during the medieval period, which combined Indian and Persianaite elements.
 The Mughal Empire ruled between the 16th and 18th centuries, and saw the rise of Mughal architecture, most prevalent in Lahore.

-During the British Colonial period, European styles such as the Baroque, Gothic and Neoclassical became prevalent.
+During the British colonial period, European styles such as the Baroque, Gothic and Neoclassical became prevalent.
 The British, like the Mughals, built elaborate buildings to project their power.
 The Indo-Saracenic style, a fusion of British and Indo-Islamic elements also developed.
-After Independence, modern architectural styles like the International style became popular.
+After independence, modern architectural styles like the International style became popular.

 Harappan architecture

 Archaeologists excavated numerous Bronze Age cities, among them are Mohenjo Daro, Harrappa and Kot Diji from the 3rd millennium BCE.
 They have a uniform, appropriate structure with broad roads as well as well thought out sanitary and drainage facilities.
 The majority of the discovered brick constructions are public buildings such as bath houses and workshops.
 Wood and loam served as construction materials.
 Large scale temples, such as those found in other ancient cities are missing.
-With the collapse of the Indus Valley civilization the architecture also suffered considerable damage.
+With the collapse of the Indus Valley Civilisation the architecture also suffered considerable damage.

 View of Mohenjo Daro towards the Great Bath.

 Little is known about this civilization, often called Harappan, partly because it disappeared about 1700 BC for reasons unknown, its language remains undeciphered, its existence was revealed only in the 1920s, and excavations have been limited.
 Surviving evidences indicate a sophisticated civilization.
 Cities like Harappa and Mohenjo-Daro (the "City of the Dead") had populations of some 35,000, they were laid out according to a grid system.
 Inhabitants lived in windowless baked brick houses built around a central courtyard.
 These cities also had a citadel, where the public and religious buildings were located, large pools for ritual bathing, granaries for the storage of food, and a complex system of covered drains and sewers.
 The latter rivaled the engineering skill of the Romans some 2,000 years later.